-Abstract: This paper considers whether decentralization of fiscal autonomy to local governments affects their budgetary decisions.
+Abstract: This paper considers whether decentralization of tax revenue to local governments affects their budgetary decisions.
 We study a 2012 Italian decentralization reform which (1) expanded municipalities' discretion in setting property tax rates, and (2) increased the share of the budget a municipality is responsible for raising through taxes.
 We exploit the unexpected nature and differential impact of the reform to document three findings.
-First, we use novel data on the tax rate the national government would have chosen and compare it to the actual tax rates municipalities chose, and find heterogeneity in how municipalities used their newfound discretion in setting tax rates.
-Second, we find that municipalities responsible for raising a greater share of their budget raise more revenue and spend the additional resources on public services.
+First, we use novel data on the tax rate the national government would have chosen in a centralized setting and compare it to the actual local tax rates municipalities chose, and find heterogeneity in how municipalities used their newfound discretion in setting tax rates.
+Second, we find that municipalities respon- sible for raising a greater share of their budget raise more revenue and spend the additional resources on public services.
 Third, we show political competition at the local level shapes the response.
 Municipalities with lower political competition spend less in public services, but more on administration and remuneration of public officials.